Miguel de Vasconcelos: Biography

+His father was Pedro Barbosa de Luna, a jurist who was murdered in 1621 after he had been suspected of corruption.
+His mother was Antónia de Melo.

-Vasconcelos assumed the post of Secretary of State in January 1635, serving under Margaret of Savoy, Vicereine of Portugal, the Duchess of Mantua, a cousin of King Philip III.
+Vasconcelos was appointed Secretary of the Treasury (Secretario de Hacienda) in 1631.
+He then assumed the post of Secretary of State in January 1635, serving under Margaret of Savoy, Vicereine of Portugal, the Duchess of Mantua, a cousin of King Philip III.
 His appointment was engineered by his relative, Diogo Soares.
 Bolstered by the powerful Spanish minister Olivares, Vasconcelos and Soares effectively controlled the entire administration of Portugal.
 The Duchess was merely a figurehead, chosen specifically because a woman was considered easier to dominate.

 Perceived as a traitor to his countrymen and nation, Vasconcelos was universally detested in Portugal.
 The Portuguese despised the excessive power exercised by him and Soares and the taxes the two imposed on behalf of the Spanish crown.
 In 1637, rioting broke out in Evora in response to the collection of new taxes.
 The Count of Linhares, a member of the Council of Portugal, blamed the riots on the tyrannical government of Vasconcelos and Soares and urged Olivares to dismiss them, arguing that it was better to discharge two unpopular ministers than run the risk of losing the kingdom.
 Despite his respect for Linhares, Olivares refused.
 The rebellion was quelled, but gave rise to heightened conspiracy amongst fidalgos.

 On the morning of 1 December 1640, while Spanish royal troops were occupied with the Catalan Revolt, a group of Portuguese noblemen known as the Forty Conspirators stormed the viceregal palace in Lisbon and arrested Margaret of Savoy.
 Miguel de Vasconcelos attempted to hide in a cupboard but was discovered and shot to death.
 His body was then defenestrated and mutilated by angry crowds.
 John, 8th Duke of Braganza was proclaimed king of Portugal soon after, marking the end of sixty years of Habsburg Spanish rule.